 Besides being a communication tool, an employee handbook enables companies to apply their procedures and policies consistently to remain compliant.
 As such, it's important to review it regularly to ensure all policies and procedures are up-to-date with the current law and reflect the company's practices.

-Seeking an expert to look into the handbook also ensures the organization gets recommendations on additional areas relevant to the industry that need to be cover.
+Seeking an expert to look into the handbook also ensures the organization gets recommendations on additional areas relevant to the industry that need to be covered.
 But most importantly, it reduces the risk of creating contractual obligations that may increase the company's risk of litigation from disgruntled employees.

 If your employee handbook is due for an audit, follow this guide to learn how to go about it.